mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 The Stereotype enables

 - the *Run Tests* entry in the solution and test model context menu.
-- Build language test instruction to search the model for tests.
+- Build language test instructions to search the model for tests.

 As soon as you are using any concepts from language *jetbrains.mps.lang.test*, you need to have a *TestInfo* root node in the same model.
 The *TestInfo* node needs to refer to a project to be used to execute the tests.
 This reference may not use a *&#36{module}*, *&#36{language_descriptor}*, *&#36{solution_descriptor}*, or *&#36{project}* builtin path variables.
 It needs to refer to a project containing the test.